Frequently Asked Questions

-Mid-America’s Dyer, Indiana, location in is Chicagoland, the crossroads of North America.
+Mid-America’s Dyer, Indiana, location is in Chicagoland, the crossroads of North America.
 The Seminary campus, just a few miles south of US Interstate 80-94, is easily accessible from anywhere in the Chicago area.
 It is only 45 minutes from downtown Chicago and about an hour from O’Hare International Airport.
-Within a day’s drive of the Seminary are the major metropolitan centers of St. Louis, Detroit, Milwaukee, Minneapolis, Toronto, and Indianapolis.

 Mid-America is closely associated with confessional Reformed and Presbyterian churches; however, it is not governed by the rules of any denomination.
 This enables it to serve more effectively several affiliations with sound training for a solid pulpit.